Anyungu/spring-boot-kub/readme.md

 ## Github actions

+Set up github actions to ensure continous delivery.

 ### Github actions for deploying kubernetes manifestss

 In the .github/workflows/depl-manifests file define the following workflow.
-This will be used to apply the kuberenetes yaml configs that we have written.
+This will be used to apply all the kuberenetes yaml configs onto our cluster.

+This workflow will always trigger whenever there is a change in the infra/k8s/** folder and a push/merge into master is made.

 ```yaml